0x36D76289/ft_transcendence/README.md

   - _description:_ get the history of games played by a user
   - _response:_ a list of games in body containing each `p1`, `p2`, `p1_score`, `p2_score`, `time_start` and `time_end`

+- `/game` **DEBUG**
+  - _description:_ go to this endpoint on a web browser, allows to manually create games and add them in the database

 ### Chat

 - `/chat/get/<user>` **GET**